 Consumer behaviors are changing, and traditional grocery stores are feeling the pressure.
-Younger shoppers are ordering groceries online; families rely on the convenience of meal kit delivery services; and many once-loyal customers are now drawn to discount European stores like Lidl, which have recently opened their doors in the United States.
+Younger shoppers are ordering groceries online; families rely on the convenience of meal kit delivery services; and many once-loyal customers are now drawn to discount European stores like Lidl, which have opened their doors in the United States.

 For traditional grocery stores in this competitive landscape, the path to differentiation is digital.
 According to a recent Deloitte survey, 33% of grocery shoppers already say that digital tools make grocery shopping easier—a statistic that will only increase as physical and digital grocery experiences continue to converge, especially in light of developments such as digital innovator Amazon’s acquisition of Whole Foods.